3gData/3gData.github.io/index.md

 # Introduction
-Hi, I'm 3gData.\
+Hi, I'm 3gData.
 To put it straight, I'm a pretty damn good programmer.
-Working my way up from Youtube and Devforum, To where i stand now.
-Fluent in LuaU, Working with the Developers whomst I admired all those years ago.
+I have worked my way up from Youtube and Devforum to where I stand now.
+I am fluent in LuaU and work with the developers whom I admired all those years ago.
 Working my way up this ladder, I've met you!
-Now im not going to sit here and lecture you about how good i am, hire me and find out!
+Now, I'm not going to sit here and lecture you about how good I am.
+Hire me and find out!

 # Experience